 As the core of a metropolitan center, Syracuse provides educational and medical services to the surrounding areas.
-In 1970 a revitalization effort began which redefined the city's focus toward new economic services and away from the declining manufacturing industry.

-Since the 1980s Syracuse emerged as an economic service center.
-New facilities have been built in the fields of aviation, insurance, sports, conventions, and cultural activities.
-Syracuse today is known for its educational and medical institutions.
+Beginning in 1970, a revitalization effort redefined the City's focus toward new economic services and away from the declining manufacturing industry.
+Syracuse has since emerged as an economic service center, with new facilities being built in the fields of insurance, sports, conventions, transportation, and cultural activities.
+Syracuse remains a hub for the medical and education sectors.